 Since 2004, the EAC has conducted the EAVS following each federal general election.
-The EAVS asks all 50 U.S. States, the District of Columbia, and U.S. territories to provide data about the ways in which Americans vote and how elections are administered.
-The EAVS provides the most comprehensive source of State- and local-jurisdiction-level data about election administration in the United States.
+The EAVS asks all 50 U.S. states, 1 the District of Columbia, and U.S. territories to provide data about the ways in which Americans vote and how elections are administered.
+The EAVS provides the most comprehensive source of state- and local-jurisdiction-level data about election administration in the United States.
 These data play a vital role in helping election officials, policymakers, and other election stakeholders identify trends, anticipate and respond to changing voter needs, and invest resources to improve election administration and the voter experience.
 EAVS data make it possible to examine the details of U.S. elections infrastructure and produce a generalizable understanding of core aspects of the election process and the management challenges faced by election officials.
 The survey provides policymakers and the public with critical information every two years about how federal elections are conducted and helps the EAC fulfill its congressionally mandated reporting requirements.

 Collectively, the EAVS data collection effort consists of two separately administered surveys: the Policy Survey and the EAVS.
-The Policy Survey, which is due by each federal general election, collects data on State election policies and procedures to provide context for the quantitative data included in each State's EAVS submission.
+The Policy Survey, which is due by each federal general election, collects data on state election policies and procedures to provide context for the quantitative data included in each state's EAVS submission.
 The data collected in the Policy Survey includes information on:

-&lt;sup>1 In the interest of consistency, the term "States" in this document includes the District of Columbia and the U.S. territories.
+1 In the interest of consistency, the term "states" in this document includes the District of Columbia and the U.S. territories.

-&lt;sup>2 Before the 2018 election, the Policy Survey was known as the Statutory Overview.
+2 Before the 2018 election, the Policy Survey was known as the Statutory Overview.

-- the State's voter registration and list maintenance policies; - the State's policies on how voters may participate in elections, such as by mail, in-person voting prior to Election Day, vote centers, voting under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), and provisional voting; - the State's policies and practices on election certifications, recounts, and audits, and on certification of election technology; - the State's voter identification policies; and - how criminal convictions affect voting rights in the State.
+- The state's voter registration and list maintenance policies; - The state's policies on how voters may participate in elections, such as by mail, in-person voting prior to Election Day, vote centers, voting under the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), and provisional voting; - The state's policies and practices on election certifications, recounts, and audits, and on certification of election technology; - The state's voter identification policies; and - How criminal convictions affect voting rights in the state.

-The EAVS survey, which is due 90 days after a federal general election, collects data on:
+The EAVS survey, which is due 90 days after a federal general election,3 collects data on:

-- voter registration, including the number of registered and eligible persons, the number of active and inactive registrants, the number of individuals who used same-day voter registration, the number of registration forms processed since the previous federal general election, the number of registration forms processed since the previous federal general election in total and by source, the number of confirmation notices sent to voters since the previous federal general election, and the number of voters removed from registration rolls since the previous federal general election; - UOCAVA voters, including the number of registered and eligible UOCAVA voters; the number of Federal Post Card Applications (FPCA) received, accepted, and rejected; the number of UOCAVA ballots transmitted, returned, counted, and rejected; and the number of Federal Write-in Absentee Ballots (FWAB) returned, counted, and rejected; - domestic civilian by-mail voting, including the number of by-mail ballots transmitted, the number of by-mail ballots transmitted to permanent by-mail voters, and the number of by-mail ballots returned and rejected; - in-person voting and polling operations, including the number of in-person voters on Election Day and during early voting, the number of precincts, the number of polling places for Election Day and early voting, the number of poll workers during Election Day and early voting, the age of poll workers, and the ease of recruiting poll workers; - provisional ballots, including the number of provisional ballots submitted and their adjudication, and the number of provisional ballots rejected; and voter participation and election technologies, including the number of persons who successfully cast in the election in total and by voting mode, the source of data on election participation, use of electronic and paper poll books, use of voting technologies, location of vote tally, and general comments.
+- Voter registration, including the number of registered and eligible persons, the number of active and inactive registrants, the number of individuals who used same-day voter registration, the number of registration forms processed since the previous federal general election, the number of registration forms processed since the previous federal general election in total and by source, the number of list maintenance confirmation notices sent to voters since the previous federal general election, and the number of voters removed from registration rolls since the previous federal general election; - UOCAVA voters, including the number of registered and eligible UOCAVA voters; the number of Federal Post Card Applications (FPCA) received, accepted, and rejected; the number of UOCAVA ballots transmitted, returned, counted, and rejected; and the number of Federal Write-in Absentee Ballots (FWAB) returned, counted, and rejected; - Mail voting, including the number of mail ballots transmitted, the number of mail ballots transmitted to permanent mail voters, the number of mail ballots returned and rejected, the number of mail ballot drop boxes used and the number of ballots returned via drop box, and the number of mail ballots that were successfully cured; - In-person voting and polling operations, including the number of precincts, the number of polling places for Election Day and early voting, the number of poll workers during Election Day and early voting, the age of poll workers and the number of new poll workers, and the ease of recruiting poll workers;